darafferty/losito/docs/source/tec.rst

         spectrum for the turbulence and is based on the implementation of Buscher (2016) [#f1]_.
 The ionosphere is modeled as a single thin layer at a height given by :term:`hIon` using the frozen turbulence approximation: the screen structure itself is constant in time, but moves with a velocity given by :term:`vIono`.
-        The maximum differential TEC for a single timestep can be specified with :term:`maxdtec` and the exponent of the power spectrum  can be set using :term:`alphaIon`.
+        The strength of the turbulence is controlled by the Fried parameter :term:`r0` and the exponent of the power spectrum  can be set using :term:`alphaIon`.
-        The homogeneous part of the ionosphere can be controlled setting :term:`maxvtec`.
+        The homogeneous part of the ionosphere can be controlled setting :term:`maxvtec` .
 This constant contribution will also cause some dTEC due to airmass effects, furthermore it is important for realistic Faraday rotation simulations.
 The homogeneuos TEC follows a daily modulation, peaking at 3 p.m. and attaining its minimum of 10% at 3 a.m..